Meshcapade/SMPL_blender_addon/README.md

   - [Git LFS](https://git-lfs.github.com/) (for assets to build releases)
   - Flake8 (linting)
 - Additional dependencies: None
-- Used SMPL-X model: SMPL-X v1.1 with 10 shape components, 10 expression components

 # Features

-## SMPL-X
+## SMPL versions

-- Add female/male/neutral specific SMPL-X mesh to current scene
+- Add female/male/neutral SMPLH/SMPLX/SUPR meshes to current scene
 - Set sample albedo texture
-- Set body shape from height and weight measurements
+- Set body shape from height and weight measurements*
+- Randomize/reset body shape*
+- Randomize/reset face expression shape*
-- Randomize/reset shape
+- Randomize/reset face shape*
-- Update joint locations
+- Update joint locations*
 - Position feet on ground plane (z=0)
-- Randomize/reset face expression shape
 - Enable/disable corrective poseshapes
 - Change hand pose (flat, relaxed)
-- Write current pose in SMPL-X theta notation to console
+- Write current pose in theta notation to console and console
-- Load pose from .pkl file (full pose with 55 joints in Rodrigues notation)
+- Load avatar from .npz file
-- FBX export to Unity

-  - Exports mesh in default T-Pose with flat hands
-  - Imported FBX will show up in Unity inspector without rotations and without scaling
-  - Shape key export options:

-    - Body shape and posecorrectives
-    - Body shape without posecorrectives
-    - None (bakes current body shape into mesh)

-## Meshcapade Utilities

-- Batch convert OBJ or FBX UV formats
+*(not SMPLH)

 ## Installation
-- Download the zipped data file containing SMPL Model from the link provided to you at the time you recevied a link to this repo.
+- Download the zipped data folder containing SMPL model files for which you have a SMPL-Commercial use license.
 If you do not have this link, please contact support@meshcapade.com for help.
-- Place the data file (it will be a file with naming of the form: `smplx_blender_YYYYMMDD.zip`) inside the folder containing the SMPL blenderadd-on code.
-Do not unzip.
+- Unzip the data folder and place it inside the 'meshcapade/meshcapade_addon' folder.
+- Place that folder inside your blender folder here:
+  - windows: C:\Program Files\Blender Foundation\Blender 3.5\3.5\scripts\addons
+  -
+  -
-- Within Blender (2.92+), under Edit -> Preferences navigate to the Add-ons tab
+- Within Blender (3.5+), under Edit -> Preferences navigate to the Add-ons tab
 - Click the Install button on the upper right, navigate to and select the downloaded zip file, and click 'Install Add-on'
 - Once loaded, check the box next to the now appeared add-on title to activate.